This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The month of Ramadan is considered the holiest and most sacred month of the Islamic Hijri (lunar) calendar.
 Muslims firmly believe that it was during this exalted month that the archangel Gabriel descended from the heavens and revealed the Message to the Prophet Muhammad.

 During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking and also husband-wife intimacy from the breaking of dawn until the setting of the sun.

-As we prepare to welcome the holiest of months, here are the dates, calendar and guide to spending Ramadan 2021 around the world.
+As we prepare to welcome the holiest of months, here are the dates, calendar and guide to spending Ramadan 2023 around the world.

-Ramadan dates and calendar 2021
+Ramadan dates and calendar 2023 – when is Ramadan 2023?

 The arrival of Ramadan has always been associated with a certain amount of mystique and contemplation.
 The exact date of the month’s beginning is traditionally determined by religious scholars/authorities under the cover of night as they seek to observe certain sightings related to the appearance and cycle of the moon.